-We continue to monitor the impact of global economic conditions on our operations, financial results, and liquidity, including the result of supply chain challenges, war in Ukraine and the Middle East, evolving relations between the U.S. and China, and other geopolitical tensions.
-The impact to our future operations and results of operations as a result of these global trends remains uncertain and the challenges we face, including increases in costs for logistics and supply chains, intermittent supplier delays, and shortages of certain components needed for our business, such as lithium-ion battery cells, semiconductors, and other components required for our clean energy solutions may continue or become more pronounced.
+We continue to monitor the impact of global economic conditions on our operations, financial results, and liquidity, such as the impact of tariffs, supply chain challenges, the wars in Ukraine and the Middle East, evolving relations between the U.S. and China, and other geopolitical tensions.
+Import duties, tariffs and other import restrictions, including the Uyghur Forced Labor Protection Act, restrict the global supply of, and raise prices for, supplies needed for our business.
+In addition, tariffs and trade restrictions that have been introduced any may be introduced as part of the 'America First' trade policy may further increase the cost of components needed for our offerings and may strain trade relations, create inflationary pressures and cause additional supply chain disruptions.
+The impact to our future operations and results of operations as a result of these global trends remains uncertain and the challenges we face, including increases in costs for logistics and supply chains, intermittent supplier delays, and shortages of certain components needed for our business, such as electrical equipment, steel and aluminum as well as BESS equipment or components required for our projects and clean energy solutions may continue or become more pronounced.

-During the year ended December 31, 2023, we were impacted by supply chain disruptions and varying levels of inflation, as a result macroeconomic conditions, causing delays in the timely delivery of material to customer sites and delays and disruptions in the completion of certain projects, including those pursuant to the SCE Agreement, and increased shipping and transportation costs, as well as increased component and labor costs.
-This negatively impacted our results of operations during the year ended December 31, 2023.
-We expect the trends of supply chain challenges to continue beyond this year.
+During the year ended December 31, 2024, we were impacted by supply chain disruptions and varying levels of inflation, as a result macroeconomic conditions, causing delays in the timely delivery of material to customer sites and delays and disruptions in the completion of certain project, and increased shipping and transportation costs, as well as increased component and labor costs.
+This negatively impacted our results of operations during the year ended December 31, 2024.
+We expect to experience continued supply chain challenges beyond this year.
 We continue to monitor macroeconomic conditions to remain flexible and to optimize and evolve our business as appropriate to address the challenges presented from these conditions.